Trusted Experience. Approachable Coaching.

 I’m Jennifer Youngblood, founder of Jennifer Youngblood Coaching LLC.
 I’ve led high-performing teams through global crises, shifting priorities, and deep uncertainty.
 After more than 35 years at the CIA, I now bring that same focus, integrity, and resilience to my work as an executive coach and consultant.

 I partner with clients who are navigating transitions, leading through complexity, seeking to deepen their leadership impact, or just searching for a Northstar.
-My coaching approach blends strategic insight with practical action—always grounded in empathy, purpose, real-world results, a just a little bit of laughter.
+My coaching approach blends strategic insight with practical action—always grounded in empathy, purpose, real-world results, and just a little bit of laughter.

 Whether you’re building an inclusive team, leading in uncertainty, or simply looking for a clearer path forward, I’m here to help.